 To date, cryptocurrencies such as Bitcoin are not excluded from investment in Vietnam so it’s feasible that the investment industry will also include retirement planning.
 Most institutions will steer clear due to price volatility, but any investment plan would probably carry higher fees due to the higher risks involved.

-Vietnam’s financial services’ outlook on Bitcoin and crypto economy
+Vietnam’s financial outlook on Bitcoin and the crypto economy

-A huge crypto research programme is under way in Vietnam after Vietnam’s Ministry of Finance initiated an in-depth study of cryptocurrencies, with a view to achieving legislative reform for the industry.
+A huge crypto research program is underway in Vietnam after Vietnam’s Ministry of Finance initiated an in-depth study of cryptocurrencies, with a view to achieving legislative reform for the industry.
 With much about crypto still illegal – such as buying products and services with it – it is no surprise that the financial establishment is looking for guidance.
-However, as yet the conclusions to the study and any proposals and recommendations are not forthcoming.
-We hate to say it again but….’watch this space’.
+However, as yet the conclusions of the study and any proposals and recommendations are not forthcoming.
+We hate to say it again but..watch this space.